We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Know the brand

-Any product that promises to rebuild tooth enamel or that makes claims which seem too good to be true should probably be avoided.
+Any product that promises to rebuild tooth enamel or makes claims that seem too good to be true should probably be avoided.

-Tooth enamel can’t be regenerated but the mineral content within teeth can be increased.
+Tooth enamel can’t be regenerated, but the mineral content within teeth can be increased.

 Remineralizing toothpaste formulas, when combined with proper oral health and dietary choices, can help teeth become stronger, more comfortable, and less susceptible to cavities.